thomcorah/dmu-multimedia/md/The-Image-Element-talk.md

 ## Attributes

 We do this with two attributes.
-We provide a URL that points to the location of the image using the `href` attribute.
+We provide a URL that points to the location of the image using the `src` attribute.
 This can be a relative or absolute URL, though as the image is normally in your own website folder structure, this will likely be a relative URL.

 We tell the browser what the image is with the `alt` attribute.
 This is a very important attribute.
 Not only does it provide a short description to the browser, to be displayed if there's a problem loading your image, but it's also what a screen reader will speak to a partially-sighted user.